The Hartford skyline has been redefined with the distinctive Connecticut Science Center building, designed by world-renowned architect Cesar Pelli.

 Directly above the parking garage is the main structure of the Science Center and a plaza which connects to the riverfront and downtown Hartford.
 In mid-2010 a pedestrian bridge will open between the Science Center plaza and the Connecticut Convention Center.

 During normal operating hours guests can enter the Science Center from four locations: the parking garage elevators, from the Columbus Boulevard / Discovery Center entrance, and from two plaza entrances at lobby level.

-The lobby level is home to ticketing, general information, a 3D theater and a gift shop and café; a ticket is not required to enter the shop and café.
+The lobby level is home to ticketing, general information, a 3D theater, gift shop and a SUBWAY®; a ticket is not required to enter the shop or SUBWAY®.
 A signature feature of the Connecticut Science Center is the Magic Carpet Roof, under which is a soaring, light-filled atrium that is 143-feet at its tallest point.
 The atrium separates two towers filled with attractions, events, visitor amenities and 40,000 square feet of interactive exhibits.